reuk/parallel-reverb-raytracer/readme.md

 system requirements
 -------------------

-Should run on any recent Mac running Mavericks or newer with a discrete graphics card.
+Should run on any recent Mac running 10.9 or newer with a discrete graphics card.
 Might also work on systems with integrated graphics, but this has not been tested.

 getting started
 ---------------